 We know you’ve probably heard someone say, “It was worse than a root canal.”
 If so, please know that today this is more myth than fact.

 In the event someone has cracked or broken a tooth, or is suffering from tooth sensitivity or pain; root canal treatment may be the solution, and we strive to make it as easy possible.
-Please contact Dr. Adam Holder and the compassionate team at Carver Dental for help today.
+Please contact the compassionate team at Carver Dental for help today.